aiven/devportal/docs/tutorials/talk-to-kafka.md

 #### Producer program

 The producer program uses the `confluent-kafka` library to create an AvroProducer instance and send Avro messages to a Kafka broker.
-Here\'s a breakdown of what the program does:
+Here's a breakdown of what the program does:

 -   Import the necessary libraries: `confluent_kafka`,